 This piece has been sold.
-Please e-mail me if you would like to be notified when we find another one.
+Please e-mail me if you would like to be notified if/when we find another one.

 Elton John made his first tour of the US in 1970 in support of his second album, “Elton John.”
 He played 6 dates in late August at the Troubadour in Los Angeles that made him an overnight sensation and so after skipping briefly through San Francisco, New York’s Playboy Club and Philadelphia, he went back to the UK to plan a more serious tour that would run from October 29th through December 6.

 The first stop on the tour was Boston for these shows at the Tea Party.
 The band still called him “Reggie,” and Bernie Taupin knelt by the wings of the stage playing a keyboard that operated a light organ – lights timed with the music.
 Eric Lustbader, reviewing Halloween night’s show:

 A chunky silhouette enters stage left, sits down at the piano and, without fanfare or introduction, begins to play.
 The instant this happens the crowd fall silent.
 They hear the first chords, as chunky as the player, a syncopated beat, a signature tempo that at once recalls the beloved traditions of the origins of America’s best-loved creation, rock ‘n’ roll, and brings to that tradition something entirely fresh, and unexpected twist of the kaleidoscope which, like the first taste of premium champagne, is both unforgettable and addictive.